 Can I Trust a Provided Workers’ Compensation Doctor?

-Under North Carolina law, if you are injured on the job and your employer agrees to provide workers’ compensation benefits for your injury, then your employer and their insurance carrier generally have the initial right to choose the physician who will treat your injuries.
+Under North Carolina and South Carolina law, if you are injured on the job and your employer agrees to provide workers’ compensation benefits for your injury, then your employer and their insurance carrier generally have the initial right to choose the physician who will treat your injuries.
 Some insurance companies may want to get you back to work as quickly as possible (even if you’re not ready).
 This is one of the many reasons insurance companies may benefit when they direct your medical care and send you to doctors they select.

 Can I Request a Second Opinion?

 As an injured worker, you have the right to request to be provided with treatment from a different physician.
 North Carolina law allows you to petition the North Carolina Industrial Commission to obtain a second opinion if the employer and their insurance carrier will not agree.
+In South Carolina, that appeal would be to the South Carolina Workers’ Compensation Commission if necessary.

 When you request a second opinion, the insurance company has 14 days to respond.
 North Carolina law encourages the parties to try to agree on a particular doctor during that time.